-For the creation of this Manual and the contents that are included, it is important that all test administration practices are subject to this ultimate question: Do all test administration procedures prior to, during, and after the test administration, lead to student results that accurately reflect a valid and reliable measure of each student’s unique and true educational knowledge, skills and abilities?
+Test administration practices are subject to this ultimate question: Do all test administration procedures prior to, during, and after the test administration, lead to student results that accurately reflect a valid and reliable measure of each student’s unique and true educational knowledge, skills and abilities?

-As noted by Dr. Greg Cizek in a recent NCME whitepaper on test integrity, following these guidelines will help ensure that all students have equal opportunities to show their knowledge, skills, and abilities, and are actively involved in demonstrating those opportunities through their engagement with the test.
+Dr. Greg Cizek in a recent NCME whitepaper on test integrity noted that following these guidelines will help ensure that all students have equal opportunities to show their knowledge, skills, and abilities.
 Educators, students, parents, school boards, legislators, researchers, and the public must have confidence that psychometrically-sound testing, scoring, and reporting will be handled ethically and in accordance with the best administrative practices.

-State assessments are an important and required tool used to monitor student achievement results, and for assessments to yield fair and accurate results, they must be administered under the same standardized conditions to all students.
+State assessments are an important and required tool used to monitor student achievement results; for assessments to yield fair and accurate results, they must be administered under the same standardized conditions to all students.

-This document represents the expected professional conduct of all educators who administer state assessments to ensure proper test administration practices and academic integrity.
-It is intended to be used by the HIDOE, and also by complex areas and schools, in the fair and appropriate administration of state assessments.
+This document represents the expected professional conduct of all educators who administer state assessments.
+It is intended to be used by the HIDOE, its complex areas and schools, in the fair and appropriate administration of state assessments.

-HIDOE believes that the best way to promote appropriate test administration practices is to ensure that teachers and administrators understand and recognize acceptable and unacceptable practices.
-This document is intended to provide details in implementing best practices, developing professional conduct, and clarifying test administration standards for Hawaii educational staff and students.

-Note: The HIDOE may consider sharing portions of this Manual with complex areas and schools.
+The best way to promote appropriate test administration practices is to ensure that teachers and administrators understand and recognize acceptable and unacceptable practices.
+While this document’s primary purpose is for state-level administration, at its discretion, state-level HIDOE may consider sharing portions of this manual with complex areas and schools.

 Test Security Goals for State Assessment

-To provide secure assessments that result in valid and reliable scores
+Provide secure assessments that result in valid and reliable scores

-To adhere to high professional test administration standards
+Adhere to high professional test administration standards

-To maintain consistency across all testing occasions and sites (i.e., schools)
+Maintain consistency across all testing occasions and sites (i.e., schools)

-To protect the investments of resources, time and energy
+Protect the investments of resources, time and energy

 Best Testing Practices for Security

 The following is a compilation of best testing practices as they relate to test security.
-These testing practices should be used in determining whether or not a practice related to assessment is consistent with the principles of performing one's duties with honesty, integrity, due care, and fairness to all.
-Following these practices will also ensure the integrity of the assessment process and the reliability and validity of any inference made from any result of an assessment.
+These testing practices should be used in determining whether or not a practice is consistent with the principles of performing one's duties with honesty, integrity, due care, and fairness to all.
+Following these practices will also ensure the integrity of the assessment process and the reliability and validity of any inference made from assessment results.

-Each school must ensure that all appropriate staff have training and knowledge of these appropriate assessment practices and must monitor the practices of all staff to ensure compliance.
-Each school’s duties should include the following:
+Schools must ensure that appropriate staff have training and knowledge of appropriate assessment practices; they must monitor staff practices to ensure compliance.
+As part of training, school duties should include the following:

 Training:

-Communicate in writing to all appropriate staff at least once annually the standards defining what constitutes an unethical or inappropriate practice.
+In writing, no less than once annually, define the standard of what constitutes an unethical or inappropriate practice.

-Clearly define and communicate in writing at least once annually to all appropriate staff how the standards will be monitored, what sanctions will apply for any violations of the standards, and under what circumstances such sanctions will apply.
+In writing, no less than once annually, define how test security standards will be monitored, under what circumstances sanctions apply, and what those sanctions are.

-Clearly define and communicate in writing to all appropriate staff at least once annually all security procedures established by the school for a secure assessment.
+In writing, no less than once annually, define security procedures as they relate to testing.
+Highlight changes and additions made since the previous communication.

-Require personnel responsible for the testing program to be properly instructed and participate in the training for the assessment’s appropriate test administration and security procedures.
+Insure that testing program personnel participate in test security training and are properly instructed.

 Require each test coordinator (TC) to complete the required assessment and security trainings and sign a Confidentiality Agreement.
-The Agreements must be filed with the HIDOE.
+File these agreements with HIDOE.